Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 An Elastic IP address (EIP) is a static IPv4 address offered by AWS for dynamic cloud computing.
-EIPs can be associated with any running instance in a region and mask the failure of an instance or software by rapidly remapping the address to another instance in your account.
-Unlike traditional static IP addresses, EIPs allow you to mask instance or application failures by programmatically redirecting your network traffic to another instance.
+EIPs can be associated with any running instance in a region and mask the failure of an instance or software by rapidly remapping the address to another instance in account.
+Unlike traditional static IP addresses, EIPs allow to mask instance or application failures by programmatically redirecting network traffic to another instance.
 An EIP is free when associated with a running instance but incurs charges when disassociated, encouraging efficient use of resources.

-4. What is the Difference between Elastic IP and Public IP in AWS EC2?
+4. What is the difference between Elastic IP and Public IP in AWS EC2?

 Ans: